 Ayurveda is the Vedic science of life.
 Ayur means “life” and Veda means “science”; as such, Ayurveda treatments uses the healing power of nature to help us live a healthy life.
 Today, Ayurveda competes with even the most advanced medical sciences in offering effective natural remedies for various ailments, which are free of side-effects and take account of the whole lifestyle.
-It is fast becoming a world leader in holistic health treatment for offering solutions to the stress and strain accumulated in our daily life.
+It is becoming a world leader so fast in holistic health treatment for offering solutions to the stress and strain accumulated in our daily life.

 Ayurveda has two healing aspects: